Galatasaray Logo

 Galatasaray Emblem

-Galatasaray’s second logo, unlike the first one, turned out to be incredibly successful.
-Even though its structure is very simple: in most versions, the initials and the year of the club’s foundation are presented.
+Galatasaray’s second logo, unlike the first, proved incredibly successful.
+Even though its structure is very simple, most versions include the club’s initials and the year of its foundation.
 At the very beginning, the Arabic letters “gayn” and “šin” were used.
 After the language reform, the designers changed them to “G” and “S,” trying to keep the monogram’s overall shape.
-This visual similarity underlines Istanbul’s geographical position, where two cultures collide: Arab (in the east of the Bosphorus Strait) and European (on the west side).
+This visual similarity underscores Istanbul’s geographical position, where two cultures collide: Arab (on the east side of the Bosphorus Strait) and European (on the west side).

-Ali Sami Yen himself was responsible for the selection of shades.
+Ali Sami Yen himself was responsible for selecting the shades.
 Before finding the right material for a football uniform, he visited several textile stores: one fabric was deep yellow with an orange touch.
 The other was dark red, almost cherry.